• Skip to main content

 The sauce should be thin.
 Depending on your blender, you might need to strain the sauce to remove any chunks.

-Pro Tip: You want to make your sauce first because the next step requires your undivided attention.
+You want to make your sauce first because the next step requires your undivided attention.
+Or if you have leftover sauce from Spicy Chicken Chipotle Pasta, this is a great way to use it!

 When people say Mexican fideo, they usually think of the soup, Sopa de Fideo.

-Tomato sauce and fideo in a stock pot.
+Mexican fideo pasta cooked with tomato sauce in a large stock pot.

 Note: This is also a good time to check if it needs salt.